AguaClara/StaRSFine/Spring2019FinalReport.md

 In anticipation of failure, the team first decided to measure whether only one filter outlet could extract at the flow rate.
 To do so, the team planned on stopping flow from the upper two holes and attaching one pump to the injection tube one pump to the extraction tube.
 Therefore, the apparatus was designed so that the team could monitor the extraction zone and escape of sand into the outlet more closely.
 #### Trial 4
 #### Trial 5
+Following Trial 4, the team found that although the reactor was successfully not pulling sand, water exited solely the bottom hole of the reactor.
+The team presumed that when sand did exit, it was due to a pressure differential caused in that moment of blocking part of the exit.
+The team considered that in an AguaClara plant, the filter is open to the atmosphere, and as a result decided to remove the lid from the reactor, leaving the top open to the atmosphere.
+Other conditions, including flow rate and apparatus set-up remained the same as in previous trials.

 #### Trial 6
 The main goal for the sixth trial was to generate a system in which the extraction holes and filter were all submerged under water.
 This task was difficult for the team because there were no longer extraction tubes and it could not simply be submerged in water because of the sand and the need to regulate how much water was coming out.